 4. Body Fat Percentage

-THC is highly lipophilic (fat-soluble).
+THC is lipophilic (fat-soluble).
 It binds to the fat cells in your body.
 Individuals with higher body fat percentages may experience slightly prolonged effects, as the body holds onto the cannabinoids longer before flushing them out.

 How to Control the Duration of Your Effects